 This region, where the sea is always present, is considered particularly interesting to live, study and work, not only for the quality of the economical and material resources, but also for the richness and beauty of natural and cultural, a characteristic of the region.

-Fatima Shrine, located 20 minutes away from Leiria, is a place of reference that annually receives over five million pilgrims, being one of the most important Marian sanctuaries in the world.
+Fátima Shrine, located 20 minutes away from Leiria, is a place of reference that annually receives over five million pilgrims, being one of the most important Marian sanctuaries in the world.

-West Region – Ride the wave!
+:: West region – ride the wave! ::

 Nazaré is the most typical beach, composed of narrow and winding streets, among the white houses and which end up in a very blue sea with outstanding waves.
 For that reason Nazaré has developed a project called The North Canyon Project to make the most of Nazaré sea potentialities, which are exclusive for being under the impact of the Canyon of Nazaré, a geomorphological undersea characteristic that powers such remarkable waves.

-Then there are many others: S. Pedro de Moel is a very beautiful and serene beach, where is a perfect symbiosis between the preservation of the natural environment and the harmony of dwellings; further north, you can find Pedrógão beach, known for its extensive sand pit that allows the realization sports of numerous events in summer; S. Martinho do Porto, in the municipality of Alcobaça, has a magnificent bay, and, further south, Foz do Arelho (Caldas da Rainha) or Supertubos (Peniche), with conditions conducive to practice various water sports such as fishing, diving, sailing, rowing, jet skiing, surfing, windsurfing and bodyboarding.
+But there are many others: S. Pedro de Moel is a very beautiful and serene beach, where is a perfect symbiosis between the preservation of the natural environment and the harmony of dwellings; further north, you can find Pedrógão beach, known for its extensive sand pit that allows the realization sports of numerous events in summer; S. Martinho do Porto, in the municipality of Alcobaça, has a magnificent bay, and, further south, Foz do Arelho (Caldas da Rainha) or Supertubos (Peniche), with conditions conducive to practice various water sports such as surfing, fishing, diving, sailing, rowing, jet skiing, windsurfing and bodyboarding.

 ⇒ Caldas da Rainha

 Sought for its cultural and artistic events, with events that mark everyday life, the city of Caldas da Rainha also has a strong commercial component, where it is pleasant to shopping, sightseeing and socializing.